 - Electronic materials requiring dated software/hardware

-- Materials which might cause the library to be liable for copyright infringement (i.e., copied audio and video recordings.)
+- Materials that might cause the library to be liable for copyright infringement (i.e., copied audio and video recordings)

-If you are considering a donation to the MIT Libraries, please contact the Gifts Librarian to speak about the usefulness of your proposed gift.
-To help evaluate proposed donations, The Libraries request donors to provide a list of materials.
+If you are considering donating an item to the MIT Libraries, please contact the Gifts Librarian to speak about the usefulness of your proposed gift.
+To help evaluate proposed donations, the Libraries request that donors provide a list of materials.
 The Libraries are unable to retrospectively provide donors with a list of their donations.
 If gift materials are not accepted by the Libraries, we may suggest other options for your donation.

 For more information, please contact Charlene Follett, Gifts Librarian , at 617-258-5427 or firstname.lastname@example.org.